eaglestone/ks3-computing/README.md

 In addition to the draft Programme of Study:

 10.  **Information literacy**: Understanding validity and bias on the Internet.
-Explaining the differece between data, information and knowledge.
+Explaining the difference between data, information and knowledge.
 Managing personal information and your digital footprint.

 ## Curriculum Structure

-In line with some current thinking (Bjork, TO DO ADD REF), the course is structured in a way that facilities the interleaving of key concepts as they cut across several units.
-Hence, the scheme of work can be read as a series of ‘units’ that give students the opportunity to experience a range of different packages, computer languages and topics.
-But cutting across these units are key concepts such as ‘decomposition’’ or ‘logic’ that are repeatedly met in differing contexts (the units) in order to support the concept of spacing (Bjork, 2012 ADD REF).
+In line with [some current thinking from UCLA](http://bjorklab.psych.ucla.edu/research.html), the course is structured in a way that facilities the interleaving of key concepts as they cut across several units of work.
+Hence, the scheme of work can be read as a series of ‘units’ that give students the opportunity to experience a range of different packages, computer languages, projects and so on.
+But cutting across these units are key concepts such as ‘decomposition’ and ‘abstraction’ that are repeatedly met in differing contexts (the units) in order to support the concept of spacing [See Bjork](http://bjorklab.psych.ucla.edu/research.html).

+This approach leads us to separate the elements described above into content for the units and underlying concepts to thread throughout.
+Of the 10 elements above, the three under the Computers and Networks heading are moved into the units.
+This gives us seven concepts to thread throughout: decompostiton, patterns, abtraction, alogrithms, project management, IT skills, and information literacy.

+The units are not, of course, limited to the three aspects listed under the Computers and Networks heading.

 ## Pitching the course